-5.3 PIEZOMETER WELL INSTALLATION AND SAMPLING
+4.3 TEMPORARY MONITORING WELL INSTALLATION AND SAMPLING

-All 14 of the soil borings will be converted into one-inch diameter temporary groundwater piezometers.
-Each temporary groundwater piezometer will be installed to the extent of the first encountered groundwater saturated zone, anticipated to be approximately 15 feet bgs.
+All 3 of the soil borings will be converted into one-inch diameter temporary groundwater monitoring wells.
+Each temporary groundwater monitoring well will be installed to the extent of the first encountered groundwater saturated zone, anticipated to be approximately 12 feet bgs.
 Each soil boring will be advanced approximately 5 feet below the water table.
-Each temporary groundwater piezometer will be constructed using approximately 5 feet of polyvinyl chloride well screen and blank well casing.
+Each temporary groundwater monitoring well will be constructed using polyvinyl chloride well screen and well casing.

-The temporary groundwater piezometers will be allowed to stabilize and will be sampled at within at least 24-hours following well installation.
-Groundwater samples will be collected from each piezometer utilizing Indian Department of Environmental Management (IDEM) approved low flow sampling methodology.
+The temporary groundwater monitoring wells will be allowed to stabilize and will be sampled within at least 24-hours following well installation.
+Groundwater samples will be collected from each temporary well utilizing Indian Department of Environmental Management (IDEM) approved low flow sampling methodology.
 Low-flow sampling methodology will include a flow through sampling cell for measuring groundwater quality parameters (temperature, pH, conductivity, dissolved oxygen, oxygen reduction potential and turbidity).
-Prior to sampling, each of the soil borings will be surveyed and located with global positioning system (GPS) coordinates.

-Depth to groundwater data will be collected from each temporary piezometer to properly evaluate groundwater flow direction at the site.
-Groundwater monitoring wells will be additionally gauged utilizing a Solinst Oil/Water Interface Probe to evaluate for the presence of free product.
+Depth to groundwater data will be collected from each temporary well to evaluate groundwater flow direction at the site.
+Groundwater monitoring wells will be additionally gauged utilizing a Solinst Oil/Water Interface Probe to confirm presence/absence of free product.

-Groundwater samples will be submitted for analysis of VOCs using USEPA SW-846 Method 8260, PAHs using USEPA SW-846 Method 8270SIM and lead using USEPA SW-846 Method 6010B.
+Groundwater samples will be submitted for analysis of VOCs using EPA method 8260, PAHs using EPA method 8270SIM and dissolved lead using EPA method 6010B.
 Groundwater samples will be analyzed by Pace Analytical.

-After collection of the groundwater samples, the temporary piezometers will be properly abandoned in accordance with Indiana Administrative Code 312 IAC 13-10-2 and the boreholes will be finished to grade.
+After collection of the groundwater samples, the temporary wells will be properly abandoned in accordance with Indiana Administrative Code 312 IAC 13-10-2 and the boreholes will be finished to grade.